wultra/powerauth-webflow/docs/Data-Adapter-REST-API-Reference.md

 ### User Password Encryption and Decryption

-The `BASIC` authentication type is used for plain text password in request (sent by default).
+The `NO_PROTECTION` password protection type is used for plain text password in request (sent by default).

 The password can be optionally encrypted.
-In this case the `authenticationType` parameter provides information about type of password encryption and the `cipherTransformation` parameter contains information about used cipher.
+In this case the `passwordProtection` parameter provides information about type of password encryption and the `cipherTransformation` parameter contains information about used cipher.

 It is expected that the remote system which handles password verification decrypts the password and it is not required to decrypt